KriSolb/RockPaperScissors/README.md

 # RockPaperScissors

-A simple rock-paper-scissors game in JavaScript, UI with html and CSS.
+A simple rock-paper-scissors game in JavaScript, UI with HTML and CSS.